Caleb & Brown

 Market Making

 Market makers refer to individuals or broker-dealers that profit by providing liquidity to the rest of the market.
-They “make the market” by ensuring that traders can always buy and sell.
+They “make the market” by ensuring that traders can always buy and sell at a fair price.
 This is done by actively quoting both sides of the market and providing bids and offers.
 Market makers boost overall liquidity and market depth.

 Market Capitalisation

-Market capitalisation is one of the best ways to check for liquidity because large market cap cryptocurrencies tend to have a higher demand in the cryptocurrency market.
-Alternatively, low market cap cryptocurrencies have lower liquidity as the demand for the cryptocurrency is comparatively lower.
+Market capitalisation is one of the best ways to check for liquidity, as large market cap cryptocurrencies tend to have higher demand.
+Alternatively, low-market-cap cryptocurrencies have lower liquidity because demand for the cryptocurrency is comparatively lower.

 Liquidity Versus Volume